pablomarin/GPT-Azure-Search-Engine/README.md

 ## 🔧**Features**

-   - Shows how you can use [Azure OpenAI](https://azure.microsoft.com/en-us/products/cognitive-services/openai-service/) + [Azure Cognitive Search](https://azure.microsoft.com/en-us/products/search) to have a Smart and Multilingual Search engine that not only provides links of the search results, but also answers the question.
+   - Shows how you can use [Azure OpenAI](https://azure.microsoft.com/en-us/products/cognitive-services/openai-service/) + [Azure Cognitive Search](https://azure.microsoft.com/en-us/products/search) to have a GPT powered Smart Search engine that not only provides links of the search results, but also answers the question by reading and understanding those search results.
    - ***Solve 80% of the use cases where companies want to use OpenAI to provide answers from their knowledge base to customers or employees, without the need of retraining/fine tuning and hosting the models.***
    - All Azure services and configuration are deployed via python code.
    - Uses [Azure Cognitive Services](https://azure.microsoft.com/en-us/products/cognitive-services/) to enrich documents: Detect Language, OCR images, Key-phrases extraction, entity recognition (persons, emails, addresses, organizations, urls).
    - Uses [LangChain](https://langchain.readthedocs.io/en/latest/) as a wrapper for interacting with Azure OpenAI , vector stores and constructing prompts.
    - Uses [Streamlit](https://streamlit.io/) to build the web application in python.
-      - (Coming soon) Multi-Source
-   - Multi-lingual
+   - Multi-Lingual (ingests, indexes and understand any language)
    - Multi-Index -> multiple search indexes
    - Parses CSVs -> one-to-many documents (one row is an indexed document)
    - (Coming soon) Chat Interface
    - (Coming soon) Recommends new searches based on users' history.
+   - (Coming soon) Multi-Source (Blob Storage + SQL DB, CosmosDB, Sharepoint, etc)
-   - (Coming soon) Understands tabular data
+   - (Coming soon) Responds questions from tabular data files

 ---